Buy both volumes together - 4 DVDs and 42 episodes with bonuses - just $25.00 with free shipping!

 is finally on DVD in its earliest form, demonstrating how even independent rights owners can use the internet's smaller scale to get releases to the public at low cost.
 This simple show couldn't be wittier or more clever.
 What a surprise delight!"

-WGN radio interview
+WGN interview

 The two volumes include the following shows: